Domain basicsWhat are multiple domains?

 How it worksIs it possible to change the name of my primary domain?

-Yes.
+Yes, depending on your type of G Suite account.
 Follow these steps to change your primary domain.

 - One primary domain (with up to 20 domain aliases)—Your primary domain is the domain name you provide when you sign up.
 You can add up to 20 other domains to this domain as domain aliases.
 Domain aliases allow users to send mail with an email address at another domain.
 For example, you might have 2 different products each with their own domain.
 Having a domain alias for these domains will allow people to send mail using an address from either domain.

-- 599 non-primary (separate) domains—If your organization owns more than one domain, each with its own set of users, you can add each domain as a separate domain.
+- 599 secondary domains—If your organization owns more than one domain, each with its own set of users, you can add each domain as a separate domain.
 Users will have an email address and Google Account at their respective domain.
 And, no matter what domain they have, they can still collaborate internally (with all other users) using your Google services.

 Yes.
 As long as the SSO system is configured to identify the user by email address, it works smoothly for Google Accounts with multiple domains.
 (Learn more about SSO.)